adderbyte/GYM_XPLANE_ML/gym_xplane_envirnment/gym_xplane/README.md

    In the random_example script you have the following configuration.
     ```
-    cd examples
-    parser = argparse.ArgumentParser()
     client = p3xpc.XPlaneConnect()
-    parser.add_argument('--client', help='client',default=client)
+    env.client = client
     ```

-   It is possible to configure a new python xplane connector as desired.
+   It is possible to configure a new python xplane connector as desired - thus replacing the client.
 The general pattern would be as in the pyxpc.py file.
 As a minimum a socket connection should be defined  together with a function to get states and send actions.

+### TO DO
+   Update reward function.
+(You could define your reward function for your custom scenario too)